Raising Goldens is reader-supported. If you click on a link and choose to make a purchase, I may receive a commission at no cost to you.

 In the article, The Best Types of Dogs for Runners, author Brian Dalek turned to some dog professionals to help determine the best dogs for running.
 Dog trainer JT Clough; Bryan Barrera, an experienced dog runner; Karen London, a certified animal behaviorist; and the American Kennel Club were consulted to list the best canine running partners.

-According to Runners World, the Golden Retriever, along with its cousin the Labrador Retriever, not only made the list of best dog for runners but received the notable distinction of being the best dog for short, brisk runs and long slow runs.
+According to Runners World, the Golden Retriever, along with its cousin the Labrador Retriever, not only made the list of best dogs for runners but received the notable distinction of being the best dog for both short, brisk, and long slow runs.

 So, there it is.
 The Golden Retriever is an excellent running companion for short or long distances.
 Regardless of how much you run, the Golden Retriever is the dog for the job.
 It is imperative, however, to work up to longer distances and faster paces.